FlutterFlow/flutterflow-documentation/docs/ff-integrations/notifications/push-notifications/getting-started.md

 **Please note, push notifications will not work in these scenarios:**

 * Push notifications will not work on an iOS simulator.
 To test you will need to use a real device.
 * Push notifications will not be delivered to users who are logged out of your app.
-To send push notifications to users who are not logged in, consider implementing [**anonymous Firebase login**](/data-and-backend/firebase/authentication/anonymous-sign-in) within your app
+To send push notifications to users who are not logged in, consider implementing [**Anonymous Firebase Login**](../../authentication/types/firebase-auth/anonymous-login.md) within your app
 * Push notifications will not work if you have the app open on your device.
 :::